 Studying dry mathematical models has now become stimulating experiences.
 Rich, immersive, and academically rigorous gamification enables students to actively engage in applying theoretical principles and abstract concepts.

 With the current courses that have been gamified to date, students gain proficiency in literacy, mathematics, financial skills, planning analytics, governance, and decision-making.
-Build using Unity software, UniPlay is being used in Business, Medicine, Engineering and Law.
+Built using Unity software, UniPlay is being used in Business, Medicine, Engineering, and Law.
 Some examples include Playconomics, PlayTax, PlayMed, PlayMacro, and a full-scale simulator aptly named CampusLife.

 Envision learning microeconomics by playing a game.
 UNSW School of Business Associate Professors, Alberto Motta and Isabella Dobrescu, developed the platform and first course built with UniPlay.
 The flagship, Playconmics turns the science of microeconomics into a great game.
 Study hours seem to transform into leisure time.